-The Destinations section appears only when Indexer discovery has its default No setting.
+The Destinations section appears only when Indexer discovery is set to its No default.
 Here, you specify a known set of Splunk receivers on which to load-balance data.

 Click + Add Destination to specify more receivers on new rows.
 Each row provides the following fields: